BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ## Bayes factor type: BFindepSample, JZS
 ```

 In a one-tailed test, we now have two tests.
 In row one, we have the test we want where we compare our experimental hypothesis (negative effects) against the point null.
-In row two, we have the opposite which is the complement of our experimental hypothesis.
+In row two, we have the opposite which is the complement of our experimental hypothesis, which would be that the effect is *not* negative.
 Even with a one-tailed test, the evidence in favour of our experimental hypothesis compared to the null is anecdotal at best ($BF$$_1$$_0$ = 2.79).

 If we wanted to test the null compared to the experimental hypothesis, we can simply take the reciprocal of the object, here demonstrated on the two-tailed object.